elogue01/Forecasting-HIV-Infections/README.md

 #### Figure 9: Comparison of WAIC, LOO, and RMSE scores for the pooled, unpooled, and multi-level models.

 ### Model Interpretation
-The true value of building a linear regression model is
+One of the values of building a linear regression model is
 #### HIV Prevalence

 ![alt text](https://github.com/elogue01/Forecasting-HIV-Infections/blob/master/images/hiv_prev_forestplot.png)